How to watch 2026 Australian Open | UK TV channel, schedule & more

 What surface is the Australian Open?

-The Australian Open is played on outdoor hard courts, although the three arenas feature retractable roofs to allow for play indoors or outdoors in case the weather isn’t ideal (which is unlikely for Australia in January).
+The Australian Open is played on outdoor hard courts, although as mentioned, the main three arenas feature retractable roofs to allow for play indoors or outdoors in case the weather isn’t ideal.

 Australian Open winners